Breword/tmux/Getting-Started.md

 C-Up` and `C-b C-Down` and in larger steps with `C-b M-Left`, `C-b M-Right`, `C-b M-Up` and `C-b M-Down`.

-A single pane may be temporarily make to take up the full window with `C-b Z`;
+A single pane may be temporarily made to take up the whole window with `C-b Z`;
 pressing `C-b Z` again puts the window back where it was.
 This is called zooming and unzooming.
 A window where a pane has been zoomed is marked with a `Z` in the status line.
-Commands that change the size or position of panes in the window automatically unzoom the window.
+Commands that change the size or position of panes in a window automatically unzoom the window.

 #### Window layouts